arbizzle4shizzle/ExpoVotingApp/README.md

 A web application that allows expo visitors to vote on their favorite Junior Design project.

 ## Installing packages
 Be sure you have the proper packages to run the app.
-These include flask and flask-mysql
+These include flask, flask-mysql, and Flask-Mail

  	$pip install flask

  	$pip install flask-mysql

+ 	$pip install Flask-Mail

 ## Running the Flask Application